 This blog is all about words because they matter, they influence, they entertain and when you put them down on a page in a meaningful order, they acquire permanence.
-Contained here are a bunch of written words in the form of book reviews, magazine and web article links & summaries and other stuff I like to write about.
-Published a compilation book of blog posts and currently aiming to read and write on two books a month.
+Contained here is my writing over the past 10+ years, primarily book reviews and posts on magazine and web articles I liked and I'm currently aiming to read and write on two books a month.

 Friday, September 02, 2011